billynewport/datasurface/docs/aws/design.md

 It's also possible to use an AWS DataPlatform for the data producers and consumers.
 Later, some new data consumers can be added which want to use a data container provided by a different cloud vendor.
 There are many ways to handle this.
 One approach is to make a buffer in the second cloud vendor, The data is moved from AWS to the buffer (which could be iceberg based also), Once, it's in the buffer then its distributed from there to the data containers on the second cloud vendor.
 This minimize network egress costs because data is just transferred to the second vendor once and then fanned out from there to the data containers on the second cloud vendor.

 This applies whether there is two cloud vendors or five cloud vendors.
 There will be a federating DataPlatform which manages this over multiple data platforms.

+## Parameters for DataPlatform

+The DataPlatform will have the following parameters:

+* The DataPlatform name
+* The DataPlatform AWS Region
+* The DataPlatform AWS Account
+* The DataPlatform AWS IAM Role
+* The Staging AWS Bucket
+* The Staging AWS Bucket Prefix
+* The IceBerg AWS Bucket
+* The IceBerg AWS Bucket Prefix
+* The AWS Glue Database

+The DataPlatform will use these parameters to create the AWS resources for the data platform.
+More than one DataPlatform can be created, for example, one for development, one for production.
+Governance Zone policies can restrict non production data stores to using non production DataPlatforms.